1

 Review process

-After the sponsoring entity submits its application, the EDC will review it at the next meeting, which is held on the third Thursday of every month.
-The EDC will approve, deny, or defer the application.
+After the sponsoring entity submits its application, the Economic Development Commission will review it at the next meeting, which is held on the third Thursday of every month.
+The Economic Development Commission will approve, deny, or defer the application.
 The sponsor entity will be notified of the decision.

 Counties and participating municipalities need to pass tax relief resolutions to become a Rural Jump-Start zone.
 The resolution needs to state that the jurisdiction will not impose a business personal property tax on new businesses in the program.
 Partial relief from business personal property tax does not qualify.
 The jurisdiction needs to offer tax relief for up to eight years for each business.